-Cloudflare offers your domain a couple of settings related to SSL and TLS.
-This article covers the frequently asked questions our Support Team sees.
+Cloudflare offers a couple of settings related to SSL and TLS for your domain.
+This article covers the frequently asked questions about this.
 Be sure to check out our article on how to add Cloudflare to your (WordPress) site if you’ve not yet added Cloudflare to your site.

 One of the tools we have available for you here at Servebolt is a command line tool called sitecopy.
 It’s available on all Bolts and it allows you to copy a site from one site to another, or even a different Bolt.
 We use this script ourselves when we’re migrating […]

 When WordPress is setup as a Multisite/network installation, the cron event process needs to be called for each individual site in the network.
 This can either be manually setup or solved using a simple script.
-This script was originally created by Bjørn Johansen.
-Note: if you still receive emails regarding […]
+The script below was originally created by Bjørn Johansen.
+Alternatively server-side cron can easily be […]

 Every request to Cloudflare goes through the same request pipeline, and every node on the Cloudflare network performs each and every task for the request it receives.
 This article outlines the flow of every request to Cloudflare, so you’ll get an understanding of the order the various features and apps […]